Category: music

 Media Monitor: RNZ Reports Emergency Continues After South Island Storm

-Radio New Zealand is reporting that the state of emergency in Southland and Clutha, New Zealand, will likely remain in place into next week.
-Officials made the announcement following a severe storm in the South Island.
-RNZ also reported that…
+Radio New Zealand is reporting that a state of emergency in Southland and Clutha, New Zealand, will likely continue into next week following a severe storm.

 WeatherSportEntertainmentSocial IssuesLegalGeneral WeatherMusic SouthlandCluthaMorrinsvilleMoeaia TuaiAuckland High CourtStormRNZ News